tmtxt/tmtxt.github.com/_drafts/2021-10-19-priority-queue-related-questions.md

 and space proportional to <math xmlns="http://www.w3.org/1998/Math/MathML"><mi>n</mi></math>.

 Actually, I couldn't think of the solution for this.
-I checked the answers on Stackoverflow and on the internet, took me to long to understand...
+I checked the answers on Stackoverflow and on the internet, took me too long to understand...

 Start with the above matrix.
 However, since half of the matrix is duplicated, we only need to care about the other half.
-Of course, the matrix will not be created to save memory
+Of course, the matrix will never be created to save memory

 ```
   | 0    1    2    3    4    5